We’ve just launched our new website! If anything seems off, please check back later or reach out to us at go@gorentals.is

 Shower and Wash Yourself in the Nude

-There’s no need to be shy, and if you try to get away without showering properly, nine times out of ten you’ll be told off by a local.
+There’s no need to be shy.
+If you try to get away without showering properly, a local will tell you off nine times out of ten.
 The showers are between the locker room and the entrance to the pool.
-Store your towel on the shelf with the others and jump in the shower naked.
-Make sure to give yourself a good scrubbing with the soap provided.
+Store your towel on the shelf with the others, then jump in the shower naked.
+Make sure to give yourself a good scrub with the soap provided.

 Leave Your Towel Inside the Locker Room